vuetifyjs/vuetify/packages/docs/src/pages/en/components/timelines.md

 #### Truncated line

-Using the **truncate-line** prop you can truncate the line at the start, end, or both ends.
+Truncate the start, end or both ends of the timeline center line by using the **truncate-line** prop.

 <example file="v-timeline/prop-truncate-line" />

 #### Line inset

-Using the **line-inset** prop you can specify an amount that each dividing line is inset.
+Modify the inset of dividing lines by specifying a custom amount using the **line-inset** prop.

 <alert type="warning">